musanii/alx-pre_course/README.md

-My first readme.
  Updated from the github interface